Quick overview:

 When can you give immediate notice?

-The Labour Code provides that an employee can immediately terminate his/her employment if the employer has not paid him/her wages or for health reasons.
-However, immediate notice must be given within 2 months of the date on which the employee became aware of the reason for immediate termination, or at the latest within 1 year of the date on which the reason arose.
+The Labour Code states that an employee can immediately terminate the employment relationship if the employer has failed to pay wages or for health reasons.
+However, immediate notice must be given within 2 months from the date on which the reason for immediate termination became known to the employee, or at the latest within 1 year from the date on which the reason arose.
 Let’s take a closer look at both situations:

 Non-payment of wages